-Iceland is indeed a birdwatcher’s paradise with large colonies of seabirds and waterfowls that may be visible along the coast.
-Arctic Tern, Waders, Eiders, Passerine birds along with various other seabirds such as the Atlantic Puffin, Razorbill, Guillemot, Gannets, Fulmar and gulls are some of the delightful species of birds found in this region.
-You can take day drips Reykjanes Peninsula, Snaefellsnes Peninsula including the Western Islands to find the largest population of Puffins in these places.
+Iceland is indeed a birdwatcher’s paradise with large colonies of seabirds and waterfowl that may be visible along the coast.
+Arctic Tern, Waders, Eiders, and Passerine birds along with various other seabirds such as the Atlantic Puffin, Razorbill, Guillemot, Gannets, Fulmar, and gulls are some of the delightful species of birds found in this region.
+You can take day trips to Reykjanes Peninsula, Snaefellsnes Peninsula including the Western Islands to find the largest population of Puffins in these places.

-Grimsey is a small island which has a large colony of seabirds and puffins located in the isolated Strandir district of Westfjords.
+Grimsey is a small island that has a large colony of seabirds and puffins located in the isolated Strandir district of Westfjords.

-You can watch the largest natural lake, rivers, birch scrub along with lovely meadows on a day trip from the capital.
-In Thingvellir National Park, you can find whooper swan, northern diver, tufted duck, graylag goose, red-breasted merganser and goosander among other bird species.
-Black tailed godwit, merlin, whimbrel, snow bunting redwing, arctic tern and gyrfalcon are also some of the different species of birds that live in this habitat.
+You can watch the largest natural lake, rivers, and birch scrub along with lovely meadows on a day trip from the capital.
+In Thingvellir National Park, you can find whooper swan, northern diver, tufted duck, graylag goose, red-breasted merganser, and goosander among other bird species.
+Black-tailed godwit, merlin, whimbrel, snow bunting redwing, arctic tern, and gyrfalcon are also some of the different species of birds that live in this habitat.